PGVSNH20/ludo-game-ludo6/Documentation/DaliyLog.md

 ##
 -We used the time before lunch for refactoring.
 - Reason: We wanted to separate all Console-code from the GameEngine.
+- We continued to develope the gametable and how the pieces moves.
 ___